It is one of those dishes that look complicated, but it is very simple to make. I would say it is perfect for the holiday table.

 - Add a pinch of sea salt.
 No need for much salt because breadcrumbs are seasoned as well as flour.

 - Season the flour with few pinches of salt and ground black pepper.
 Dredge chicken roulades in flour.
 Dip roulades in the egg.
 Coat chicken lightly with seasoned panko bread crumbs.

-- Preheat oven at 400F and transfer the roulades onto nonstick baking sheet/or use permanent paper, alum foil etc. Bake for 20 to 25 minutes until browned and cooked through.
+- Preheat oven at 400F and transfer the roulades onto a nonstick baking sheet/or use permanent paper, alum foil etc. Bake for 20 to 25 minutes until browned and cooked through.